Preparing to Buy a Home for the First Time

 Offer Accepted

-Many things occur once the home seller accepts your offer to buy a home.
-Let’s cover what happens regarding obtaining your mortgage to buy that home.
+Many things occur once the home seller accepts a buyer's offer to purchase their home.
+Let’s cover what happens regarding obtaining a mortgage to buy that home.

-Since you worked with Mindful Money for your prequalification this process will be much simpler than it would be if you had worked with another lender.
+Since you worked with Mindful Money for your pre-qualification, this process will be much simpler than if you had worked with another lender.

-Your mortgage broker will review your mortgage loan application and documentation to determine if any information or documents need to be updated.
+The mortgage broker will review the mortgage loan application and documentation to determine if any information needs updating.

 After Closing